sandeepsuvit/LoaderWidget/README.md

 Email - sandeepsuvit@gmail.com<br/>
 Website - www.dotedlabs.com<br/>

 This widget is a customized version of Dojo Standby widget (http://livedocs.dojotoolkit.org/dojox/widget/Standby).
-It has been customized to include texts long with the loading image.
+It has been customized to include texts along with the loading image.
 This helps the user to display text content dynamically when they want to show the loader for any particular event.
 The user can also change the loading image dynamically when they call the <b>show()</b> method of the widget. <br/><br/>
 This standby loader can be invoked in the following ways.<br/><br/>
 <b>Note:</b><br/>
 The loader has been default set to work on the "wrapper" div on the